stars-and-signs/stars-and-signs/docs/referee_guide/referee-actions.md

 ## Fallout

-- The referee can use Fallout when a protagonist Misses or the fiction demands it.
+- The referee can use Fallout when a protagonist Misses, they fail a Test, or the fiction demands it.
 - For example, a protagonist that jumps off a tall building will certainly face Fallout, regardless if they achieve whatever goal they’re aiming for.
-- These are the types of Fallout:

 ### Harm